Absence reporting (and returning)

 Any offers, if they cannot be politely refused, must be declared by staff who accepted them.

 Mersey Care has been supporting colleagues to undertake a risk assessment for vulnerable people, and / or an Enhanced Safety Assessment.
 To find out more follow this link.

-Education and training arrangements January 2022
+Education and training arrangements from February 2022

 All induction training for new starters remains unaffected with a blended approach of eLearning and face to face training, ensuring COVID safety measures are always in place.
 Arrangements will be constantly reviewed in line with existing business continuity plans and further communications issued as and when there are changes.